 - b.
-Amend Chapter II, Section 7, Subsection 7.2 (Duties and Responsibilities of the Vice Chancellor for Asset Management) as set forth below: - Duties and Responsibilities.
-The Vice Chancellor for Asset Management has responsibility for [the-formal-acceptance, following-review-and-approval-by-the appropriate-Executive-Vice-Chancellor,-and-the management-of-gifts-as-assigned,] the management of trust and endowment lands and noncampus lands held in the name of the Board of Regents including the investment and management of trusts, trust assets, endowments, the Permanent University Fund and such other funds as may be assigned in such a manner as to maximize the monies available for excellence in all activities of the System.
+Part One, Chapter II, Section 7, Subsection 7.2 (Duties and Responsibilities of the Vice Chancellor for Asset Management) was amended to read as follows: - 7.2 Duties and Responsibilities. - The Vice Chancellor for Asset Management has responsibility for the management of trust and endowment lands and noncampus lands held in the name of the Board of Regents including the investment and management of trusts, trust assets, endowments, the Permanent University Fund and such other funds as may be assigned in such a manner as to maximize the monies available for excellence in all activities of the System.
 The Vice Chancellor for Asset Management will coordinate and cooperate with the Executive Vice Chancellor for Business Affairs in bringing to the Board recommendations on those policy issues which impact upon the asset management aspects of the Permanent University Fund Lands and shall provide to the Board of Regents through the Executive Vice Chancellor for Business Affairs an independent report and assessment of the System's ability to finance prospective debt issues.
-In consultation with the Chancellor, the Vice Chancellor for Asset Management shall prepare recommendations and supporting information on his or her responsibilities for consideration by the appropriate standing committees of the Board The Vice Chancellor and the Board of Regents. for Asset Management will coordinate and cooperate with the Office of General Counsel in the development and management of the Intellectual Property resources of the System. - c.
-Amend Chapter II, Section 10, Subsection 10.2 (Duties and Responsibilities of the Vice Chancellor for Development and External Relations) as set forth below: - 10.2 Duties and Responsibilities.

-The primary responsibilities of the Vice Chancellor for Development and External Relations include:

-- 10.21 The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities. - 10.22 The development, organization, and administration of activities to obtain private sector funding for programs of the System. - The formal acceptance, following review and approval by the appropriate Executive Vice Chancellor, and the processing and administration (excluding investment management) of gifts as assigned which conform to all relevant laws and Board policies.
+In consultation with the Chancellor, the Vice Chancellor for Asset Management shall prepare recommendations and supporting information on his or her responsibilities for consideration by the appropriate standing committees of the Board and the Board of Regents.
+The Vice Chancellor for Asset Management will coordinate and cooperate with the Office of General Counsel in the development and management of the Intellectual Property resources of the System. - c.
+Part One, Chapter II, Section 10, Subsection 10.2 (Duties and Responsibilities of the Vice Chancellor for Development and External Relations) was amended to read as set forth below: - 10.2 Duties and Responsibilities.
+The primary responsibilities of the Vice Chancellor for Development and External Relations include: 10.21 The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities.
+10.22 The development, organization, and administration of activities to obtain private sector funding for programs of the System.
+10.23 The formal acceptance, following review and approval by the appropriate Executive Vice Chancellor, and the processing and administration (excluding investment management) of gifts as assigned which conform to all relevant laws and Board policies.